-- Proteins: Egg yolks (best if consumed raw), meat livers and kidneys, veal, beef, chicken, cod, salmon, caviar, pork, and beans
+- Proteins: Egg yolks (best if consumed raw), meat livers and kidneys, veal, beef, chicken, cod, and pork.

-- Carbs: Brussel sprouts, wheat germ, broccoli, spinach, bok choy, cauliflower, cabbage and mushrooms (consume with grass-fed ghee, this aids in the absorption of the nutrients)
+- Carbs: Mushrooms (consume with grass-fed ghee, this aids in the absorption of the nutrients)

 The best way to obtain choline in food form is from animal products.
 Foods such as nuts, and legumes contain anti-nutrients that may decrease choline absorption.
 These foods can be consumed, but it is suggested that they are consumed in moderation.

 When natural sources of choline are not enough, some may find it beneficial to seek a supplement to aid in maintaining a healthy level of choline in the body.
 Testshock’s Cortigon, an all-natural cortisol suppressant nootropic blend aimed at lowering cortisol levels and increasing mental clarity, focus, memory and learning, is a great supplemental source of Cortigon.
 Cortigon, being a nootropic supplement, can have a positive impact on intelligence and cognitive function as well as aid in the maintaining of choline levels.

 The Choline Lifestyle